tatevmane/Olympic-Insights/README.md

 Both the Serbian Volleyball and Bahrain Athletics teams can prove valuable targets for a new campaign.

-In terms of individual medals, I identified 15-year-old gold medalist and diver, Qian, as a potential star.
+- 15-year-old gold medalist and diver, Qian, is as a potential star.

-### Approach #2: Participant Count
-The second method involves investigating countries that have experienced increased female participation in the Olympics after the year 2000.

-#### Key Insights:
 - The top performing young female Korean athlete in speed skating is Shim Seok-Hui, who won 3 medals in 2014 at the age of 17.

 This sort of young talent is what we need!

 #### Conclusion:
 This analysis offers my client an opportunity to expand into new markets in different regions of the world: Europe, the Middle East, and Asia.
 They can look into stocking products related to volleyball, athletics, and skating to align with their goals of increasing brand visibility and customer base.